natecollins/nofus-php/README.md

 and `UPDATE` queries return the number of rows affected.

 Additional means of running queries include:
  - `queryRow` Only the first row of results is returned.
-By default, throws `E_USER_ERROR` if no rows were found.
+If no rows are found, returns null.
  - `queryColumn` Returns an array containing the values of a specific column.
 By default, the first column is used.
  - `queryLoop` & `queryNext` For gathering results one row at a time.
 See examples below.
  - `queryPrepare` For manually creating a prepared query, with the ability to re-use it multiple times.